• Skip to primary navigation

 Chill for a minimum of 30 minutes before cooking.

-How to cook spinach croquettes
+How to cook croquettes

 Heat some olive oil in a large frying pan.
 Cook the croquettes in batches a few at a time, turning regularly so that they cook evenly, adding extra oil as needed.
 Place the cooked croquettes in the oven until they are all cooked and you are ready to serve.